Kazmirchuk/nats-tcl/JsAPI.md

 - timestamp (ms)
 - num_pending

 Note that when a message is received using `stream_msg_get`, this metadata is not available.
-Instead, you can get the stream sequence number and the timestamp using `nats::msg`.
+Instead, you can get the stream sequence number and the timestamp using the `nats::msg` ensemble.
 ### js cancel_pull_request *reqID*
 Cancels the asynchronous pull request with the given `reqID`.
 ### js add_stream *stream* ?-option *value*?..